Aragya1642/OptimizationOfStringArt/README.md

 ![alt text](https://github.com/Aragya1642/OptimizationOfStringArt/blob/main/gui.png)

-**There will be 3 outputs for each of the nine photos after each optimization**
+**There will be 3 outputs for each of the 9 photos after each optimization**
 1. **result image**
 2. **point_reference**
 3. **order**